min2ha/ukwa-site/content/target/121476/index.en.md

   "start_date": "2018-05-31T09:00:00Z"
 }

-# The Institute for the Study of Civil Society (CIVITAS)

 Civitas: The Institute for the Study of Civil Society was founded by David George Green and Robert Whelan early in 2000 as an independent think tank.
 It is a British registered charity, financed by private donations.